Home Site Map Postwar Lionel Modern Lionel Soviet Trains Contact Us

 Photo of the other side.

-Minimal flaws!
-The car is all intact and very, very clean with sharp lettering!
+The car is sharp: completely intact and very, very clean with nice crisp lettering -- plus it works perfectly!

 An "aerial" view.

-Has the #207 original (nearly full) bag of coal plus the proper (for this car) original #160 bin.
+Has the correct (and nearly full) #207 original bag of coal (stains & discolored) plus the proper (for this car) original #160 bin.
 (The bin is 8 1/2 inches long and is made of flexible injection-molded plastic NOT Bakelite.)

-Photo of the bin, bag of coal and hardware.
+Photo of the paperwork, bin, bag of coal, wires and hardware.

 Photo of the box.